adultdate/filament-calendar/README.md

 {
     // ...

-    // This is where you map your model into a calendar object public function toCalendarEvent(): CalendarEvent
+    // This is where you map your model into a filament-calendar object public function toCalendarEvent(): CalendarEvent
     {
         // For eloquent models, make sure to pass the model to the constructor